MaimonLab/EyeTrackerForm/README.md

 The project should now be built and you can close the new window and close Visual Studio.

+Sometimes Visual studio does not correctly find the .dll files for Spinnaker.
+If that happens, often it can be fixed by deleting and re-adding the libraries in the Visual Studio references page.

 ## Configuration

 Before running the first time, adjust the config file to match your setup and preferences.